yuruyigit/Quest-Server/README.md

 npm install quest-server
 ```

-**Note:** The client API is written at the time only for debugging and not used productively.
+**Note:** The client API is currently developed only for debugging purposes and not used in production environment.

 The test client may examine the protobuf files in the wrong folder.
-It runs through [browserify](http://browserify.org).
-So you can generate a new bundle.js.
+It runs through [browserify](http://browserify.org), so you can generate a new bundle.js.

 ```bash
 cd /examples/client